 The legal files found below are complicated to understand outside of the larger context of Keith LaMar's entire legal case.
 He details the significance of each of these documents very clearly in Condemned.
 Please read the book to understand just how meaningful these records are.

 Further, it should be clarified that most of the evidence that could exonerate Keith LaMar is locked away from him in the State's database.
 He will likely never know what the State willingly withheld from his trial.
-The four other men sentenced to death alongside LaMar after the Lucasville Prison Uprising were all able to gain access to these files (because their attorneys filed the paperwork, while LaMar's did not), combing them for new evidence to present in court.
+The four other men sentenced to death alongside Keith after the Lucasville Prison Uprising were all able to gain access to these files (because their attorneys filed the paperwork, while Keith's did not), combing them for new evidence to present in court.
 They are finding substantial amounts of contradictory eyewitness statements, suppressed confessions, and other exculpatory evidence to help prove the State of Ohio had an incentive to clean up quickly after the riot was over.
-A few of the files found below were slipped to LaMar by other inmates who found them among their paperwork following the uprising.
-Any further "sharing" of such files has been forbidden by the courts.
+A few of the files found below were slipped to Keith by other inmates, prior to a gag order being placed on them.

 21 Point Agreement